 2. Research business credit card options to find one that fits your needs

 There are several different types of business cards, so make sure to keep your business needs in mind.
-It’s important to consider the type of business you have and how you can maximize your rewards based on your business-spending requirements.
+Consider what type of business you have and how you can maximize your rewards based on your business-spending requirements.

-For example, a freelance graphic designer with monthly expenses for design software might consider a business credit card with cash back for general purchases.
-But a business owner who travels frequently might consider a business card with travel rewards instead.
+For example, a freelance graphic designer with monthly expenses for design software might benefit from using a business credit card with cash back for general purchases.
+But a business owner who travels frequently might have more use for a business card with travel rewards instead.

 If you’re working on building your business credit, know that not all business credit cards report to business credit-reporting agencies.
 If you get a card from an issuer that doesn’t, you won’t build your business credit.
 Before you apply, ask the credit card company if it reports to a business credit-reporting agency.